I am a co-founder of Abre and currently serve as the Senior Vice-President of Innovation and Outcomes.

-I’m part of the founding team for the open-source platform Abre.
-Abre is a software platform that allows schools to manage and distribute web-based software to staff, students, and parents.
+Abre is a software platform that allows schools to manage and distribute web-based software to students, staff, families, and the entire community.
 Abre makes life easier for everyone involved in education.
-It keeps the focus on what matters: Learning and Teaching.
+It keeps the focus on what matters: Growing the whole child.

 “Human behavior can be genuinely purposive because only human beings guide their behavior by a knowledge of what happened before they were born and a preconception of what may happen after they are dead; thus only human beings find their way by a light that illumines more than the patch of ground they stand on.”

-My favorite past time is spending time with my wife.
-We both love to travel and have been to many parts of the world (her passion is for the Middle East, mine is for South America).
+My favorite pastime is spending time with my wife.
+We both love to travel and have been to many parts of the world (her passion is for the Middle East, and mine is for South America).
 In addition to traveling, I love to read, design websites, and camp.

 I’m also the proud adoptive father of